tallcoleman/tor-rec-sched-to-cal/README.md

 # Toronto Recreation Schedule to Google Calendar

- A Google Apps Script to sync a City of Toronto recreation program schedule (e.g. swimming times) to your Google calendar.
+ A Google Apps Script to sync a City of Toronto recreation program schedule (e.g. lane swim times) to your Google calendar.

  ## Installation